freebsd/pkg/README.md

 no-longer supported.
 Setting _PACKAGESITE_ in the environment has meaning for the pkg(7) shim, but is ignored by pkg(8).

-Then fetch the repository catalogues using the command:
+Then fetch the repository catalogs using the command:

 	# pkg update